 The simplest way is to consult the car’s handbook.
 This will have background information and operating instructions for the TPMS.
 If in doubt contact a franchised car dealer or the car maker’s customer services.

 What role will TPMS play in the future?

 Technology companies such as Continental claim we’re in the early days of the TPMS.
 In the future, they could enable the car to calculate how many miles an individual tyre has done by counting the number of times it rotates.
 They could help tyre companies see how a tyre has been used by recording how quickly it loses air.
 And one day, TPMS might even be able to tell the car to warn the driver’s tyre retailer to be ready to supply new rubber.

-> (For vehicles 10 years & under on our closest equivalent UK cover)
+(For vehicles 10 years and under on our closest equivalent UK vehicle based cover.)